Everything else follows from this....

 "Experience first, then intellectualize" (Carl Orff)

 The music lesson is child-centered.
-It involves children embarking on a musical journey that will enable each of them to fulfil their musical potential through fun and creativity, without pressure.
+It involves children embarking on a musical journey that will enable each of them to fulfill their musical potential through fun and creativity, without pressure.

 The children enjoy having fun, singing, clapping, marching, socializing and of course learning songs which have been carefully composed to explore musical concepts such as rhythm, pitch, melody, dynamics, tempo, character, form, and style.